fly4future/iroc_bridge/docs/IROC_Bridge_Signaling_Protocol_Specification.md

-## IROC Bridge Signaling Protocol Specification
+# IROC Bridge Signaling Protocol Specification
-This documents outlines the signaling protocol used by the IROC Bridge package to communicate between clients.
+This document outlines the signaling protocol  IROC Bridge package uses to communicate with clients.
-Designed to communicate between web client and ROS.
+Designed to communicate between the web client and ROS.

 ## HTTP API